 Note that if you have questions about course material or assignments then you need to email to set up an appointment to discuss your questions.
-You will not learn the relevant material by my or the TA's giving you an answer over email.
-So when you have a question, please come to my or the TA's office hours.
-If you cannot make those times, email me (and the TA) and suggest dates/times that you can meet and we're VERY happy to work with you to help you answer your questions!
+You will not learn the relevant material by my giving you an answer over email.
+So when you have a question, please come to my office hours.
+If you cannot make those times, email me and suggest dates/times that you can meet and I'm VERY happy to work with you to help you answer your questions!